iDevision/idevision-api/static/docs.md

 Please follow the ratelimit-retry-after headers when you receive a 429 response code.

 ### Required Query parameters
-- ext : the file extension of the uploaded file
+- filetype : the file extension of the uploaded file

 ### Returns
 Response 200